vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ### Configuration settings for building and running applications

-If you want to use the `Kubernetes: Run` and `Kubernetes: Debug` features then you need to configure a user and repository for your Docker images.
-This is required because these commands need to `docker push` your application for your cluster to run it.
+If you want to use the `Kubernetes: Run` and `Kubernetes: Debug` features then you need to configure a user and repository for your container images.
+This is required because these commands need pushing an image of your application for your cluster to run it.
 To do this, add the following to your VS Code preferences (File > Preferences):